-The Company has a variety of products which have been presented to it and are available for it to license and use in its initial Direct Response Marketing activities.
-Two of the current products selected are in the area of fitness and we have executed licensing agreements for both products.
+Two of the current products selected by the Company are in the area of fitness and we have executed licensing agreements for both products.
 One product is a fitness product called the Best Ball.
 The Best Ball is a 65cm rubber gym ball which provides progressive stability and progressive resistance.
 Using it may increase core strength, balance and flexibility.
 A workout DVD and pump will be included in the package.